alokkumar-dotcom/alokkumar-DataAnalyst-Internship-Portfolio/README.md

 After completing Task 5:

-- Created a professional Data Analytics portfolio website.
+- Created a professional master portfolio repository
+- Consolidated the complete internship journey
-- Presented all major internship projects in one place.
+- Organized links to all previous internship projects
+- Created a structured and professional README
-- Organized project screenshots and supporting resources.
+- Presented project screenshots and supporting resources
-- Integrated Tableau Public resources.
+- Integrated Tableau Public resources
-- Added access to the final internship presentation.
+- Added access to the final internship presentation
-- Added access to the resume.
+- Added access to the resume
-- Added GitHub and LinkedIn professional profiles.
+- Added professional GitHub and LinkedIn profiles
-- Developed a responsive web interface.
+- Created a responsive portfolio website
-- Implemented interactive website elements.
+- Implemented interactive website elements
-- Deployed the portfolio using GitHub Pages.
+- Deployed the portfolio using GitHub Pages
-- Created a centralized platform for presenting the complete internship journey.
+- Created a centralized platform for presenting the complete internship work

 ---